No. 78 Squadron RAF: First World War

 No. 78 Squadron was formed as part of the Royal Flying Corps on 1 November 1916 for home defence at Harrietsham and tasked with protecting the southern English coast.
 It was originally equipped with obsolescent B.E.2 two-seat biplanes, and the closely related B.E.12 single-seater.
 On the night of 25 September 1917 a Captain Bell of the squadron encountered a German Gotha and attacked it over RAF Joyce Green.
 John Rawlings, writing in Fighter Squadrons of the Royal Air Force (1969), stated that 'it was believed that he damaged it for one of the German raiders failed to return that night, being lost at sea.'
 The squadron received Sopwith 1½ Strutters in late 1917, followed by Sopwith Camels in mid-1918.
-It arrived at Sutton's Farm, under the command of Major Cuthbert Rowden, in September 1917 and was there until December 1919, with a detachment at Biggin Hill.
+It arrived at Sutton's Farm, under the command of Major Cuthbert Rowden, in September 1917 and was there until December 1919, with a detachment at RAF Biggin Hill.
 The squadron disbanded on 31 December 1919 following the Armistice.